Udaykiran269/A-CRM-APPLICATION-FOR-ENGINEERING-WORKS/README.md

 <b>TESTING AND VALIDATION</b><br>
 Approach to Testing:<br>
-Unit Testing: Test application logic to ensure accurate calculations and data handling.<br>
+<i>Unit Testing:</i> Test application logic to ensure accurate calculations and data handling.<br>
-User Interface Testing: Conduct usability tests with target users to gather feedback and refine the interface.<br>
+<i>User Interface Testing:</i> Conduct usability tests with target users to gather feedback and refine the interface.<br>

-<b>KEY SCENARIOS ADDRESSED BY SALESFORCE IN THE IMPLEMENTATION PROJECT<b><br>
+<b>KEY SCENARIOS ADDRESSED BY SALESFORCE IN THE IMPLEMENTATION PROJECT</b><br>
  Managing multiple clients and tracking their specific project needs and material requirements.<br>
  Automatically calculating prices based on material types and measurements input by users.<br>
  Tracking the progress of various engineering processes involved in fabrication, shed construction, and pipe lining.<br>

-CONCLUSION<br>
+<b>CONCLUSION</b><br><em>
 This project aims to create a robust CRM application for engineering works that enhances the management of client information and project details.
-By automating pricing calculations and tracking essential processes, the application will improve operational efficiency and support engineering firms in delivering high-quality services.
+By automating pricing calculations and tracking essential processes, the application will improve operational efficiency and support engineering firms in delivering high-quality services.</em>